m88i/nexus-operator/README.md

   9m45s       Warning   UpdateFailed        nexus/nexus3                   Failed to update to 3.26.1.
 Human intervention may be required
 # (output omitted)
 ```
+## Custom Configuration

+Starting on version 0.6.0, the operator now mounts a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) with
+the contents of the [`nexus.properties`](https://help.sonatype.com/repomanager3/installation/configuring-the-runtime-environment) file
+in the path `$NEXUS_DATA/etc/nexus.properties`.

+The Nexus Operator mount this file with the contents of the field `Spec.Properties` using [the Java properties format](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-).
+If you change this field, the operator will deploy a new pod _immediately_ to reflect the changes applied in the `ConfigMap`.

+**Don't update** the managed `ConfigMap` directly, otherwise the operator will replace its contents with `Spec.Properties` field.
+Always use the Nexus CR as the only source of truth.
+See this [example](examples/nexus3-centos-no-volume-custom-properties.yaml) to
+learn how to properly set your properties directly in the CR.

+> **Beware!** Since we don't support HA yet, the server will be unavailable until the next pod comes up.
+Try to update the configuration only
+> when you can afford to have the server unavailable.

 ## Networking